WokLibCodeClub/Hello-Python/step4/step4.md

 That's the end of our short introduction to Python.
 I hope you enjoyed it.

-Here are some ideas for other projects you can try.
+Here are some ideas for other Python projects you can try:

+The [RaspberryPi website](https://projects.raspberrypi.org/en/collections/python) has a series of Python projects getting progressively more complex which will show you different Python methods.
+These projects have been designed to work with the RaspberryPi Python editor, though, and not all of them will work with trinket.
+If you want, you can make yourself a Raspberry Pi Foundation account by looking [here](https://my.raspberrypi.org/signup) which will enable you to save projects made using the RaspberryPi editor.

 ----